danielwong448/danielwong448.github.io/sample_page.md

 ## COREXY FDM 3D Printer

 **Background:** Since the recent rise of consumer level 3D printers, I have always wanted one of my own.
-However high costs had dissuaded me from purchasing one at the time.
-Over time consumer level 3D printers have gotten exponentially cheaper, with decent models under $300.
-I considered purchasing one, but did not like the build quality and kinematics style of these lower end models; therefore I decided to build my own.
+I considered purchasing one, but did not like the build quality and kinematics style of the more affordable models so I decided to build my own.

 ### 1. Design Constraints and Criteria